wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/routing_examples/routing_based_on_payloads.md

 Invoke the proxy service:

-- Send a request to get the IBM stock quote and see the an XML response is received with the IBM stock quote.
+- Send a request to get the IBM stock quote and see that an XML response is received with the IBM stock quote.

     ```xml tab='Request'
     HTTP method: POST